john-thuo1/john-thuo1/README.md

 # 👋 Hi, I'm John Thuo!

-I'm an Undergrad CS Student with a strong interest in Artificial Intelligence, Data Engineering, and Backend Python Development.
+I'm an Undergrad CS Student with a strong interest in Artificial Intelligence, Data Engineering, Networking(not meeting people 😂), and Backend Development.

 ## Skills and Interests
 I focus on leveraging data to drive informed decision-making and constructing comprehensive systems that collect data from diverse industries.<br />